TheSystemGuy1337/MAStools/README.md

 To install a submod, create a folder, then extract the submod to that folder.
 Open MAStools, select 3 then follow on screen instructions.

+## Minimum system requirements
+A PC running Windows XP or later.

 Questions?
 Spot a bug?
 DM u/TheSystemGuy64